VedavyasaRao/ModernCPP/README.md

 ## Library Features ##

 ### basic_string
+CRT provides plethora of functions to handle strings.
+There are different functions for getting length, append, copy etc. std::basic_string class attempts to objectify strings so that it's easier to use.
+More details can be found [here](https://modcpp11.blogspot.com/search/label/basic_string).
 ### chrono library
+Chrono library defines a set of Clocks and classes such as Duration and Time Point.
+These are used in functions such as sleep_for(duration) and sleep_until(time_point) APIs of synchronization classes to relinquish processing within a thread.
+More details can be found [here](https://modcpp11.blogspot.com/search/label/chrono%20library).
 ### concurrency
+C++11 introduces a new memory model and the concurrency library to support multi threaded peogramming.
+More details can be found [here](https://modcpp11.blogspot.com/search/label/concurrency).
 ### exceptions
+In C++ 11, a new family of classes were introduced to handle exceptions with exception class as its root.
+The derived classes overrides what() to return error string.
+In addition, exceptions future_error and system_error return additional error information in error_code.
+More details can be found [here](https://modcpp11.blogspot.com/search/label/exceptions).
 ### io stream
+The IOStreams provides C++ classes for console, disk and memory IO as an alternative to CRT functions.
+In C++11, new classes were introduced to handle currency and time.
+More details can be found [here](https://modcpp11.blogspot.com/search/label/io%20stream).
 ### localization
+The world is a diverse place with many countries.
+Each country having one or more native speaking languages and writing systems or a scripts, numbering symbols,  number grouping symbol, decimal point symbol, currency symbols etc.
+On computers, operating systems provide the support for all these aspects so that it can be integrated into the daily lives of the people, government and businesses etc.
+More details can be found [here](https://modcpp11.blogspot.com/search/label/localization).
 ### numeric limits
+numeric_limits is a template class that defines functions such as min(), max() along with host of other functions that are related to arithmetic types.
+Specialized classes from numeric_limits are defined for fundamental arithmetic types such as int, double.
+These methods in these classes can be used instead of  of macros.
+More details can be found [here](https://modcpp11.blogspot.com/search/label/numeric%20limits).
 ### ratio library
+standard library defines a new template class ratio to define ratios that can be used only during compile time.ratio is used in chrono library to represent different time units such as millisecond, hour etc.
+More details can be found [here](https://modcpp11.blogspot.com/search/label/ratio%20library).
 ### regular expressions
+Regular expressions are indispensable when looking for a specific information.
+When used in programming languages, it's highly versatile to filter out information or validating inputs without needing to write lots of code.
+Read more about it [here](https://modcpp11.blogspot.com/search/label/regular%20expression)
 ### smart pointer
+Internally C/C+++ runtime does not have garbage collector support therefore  dangling pointers, leaked resources causes instability in applications.
+Smartpointers are  used to get around this issue.
+A Smartpointer is basically a RAII (Resource Acquisition Is Initialization) object that wraps a pointer to an object or an array.
+When the smartpointer object is destroyed, the underlying memory of the pointer is released.
+Read more about it [here](https://modcpp11.blogspot.com/search/label/smart%20pointer)
 ### type traits
+ype_traits were introduced in C++11, basically defines templates for compile-time constants that give information about the properties of their type arguments, or produce transformed types.
+The classes and templates in type_traits are used to support type inference, classification, and transformation at compile time.
+Read more about it [here](https://modcpp11.blogspot.com/search/label/type%20traits)
 ## Algorithms

 ### Binary Search